Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 The NodeCommon.ts component is extended with attributes that set the hierarchical attributes of a node, namely a parent node, child nodes, a [hierarchical group](#hierarchical-group-glossary), [hierarchical level](#hierarchical-level-glossary).

 The new `isMountedInHierarchy` is also added to indicate that the node is mounted in hierarchy.
 This is used when a node collapses into its parent and gets unmounted in the graph area.
-If the node is collapsed, it should not be shown during expansion of its parent node.
+If the node is collapsed, it should not be shown during expansion caused by its parent node.

 <h3 id="extension-of-the-node-group">Extension of the NodeGroup.ts</h3>